On the Insertion Time of Cuckoo Hashing: Proof of Theorem : the Subgraph Density of

-The expectation of $X_{q,\beta}$, given the event $\cal A$, is determined by calculating the probability that a specific set with $\beta \tilde{N}_2$ vertices has total degree $qk \tilde{M}_2$.
-This task was performed in~\cite{fp10}, see Lemma 4.10 there.
-We omit the details.
+The expectation of $X_{q,\beta}$, conditioned on the event $\cal A$, is determined by calculating the probability that a specific set with $\beta \tilde{N}_2$ vertices has total degree $qk \tilde{M}_2$.
+This task was performed in~\cite{fp10a}, see Lemma 4.8 there.
 It follows that

 where

 and $T_z$ is the unique solution of $z={T_z (1-e^{-T_z})\over 1-e^{-T_z} - T_z e^{-T_z}}$.
 Let